leboff/scriptingdx-dreamhouse/README.md

 ## Test the Application Using the Test Runner

-Now, at this point we could push this back into source control.
+We could now push our code changes back into our version control system.
 But first, let’s ensure all our unit tests pass.
-For this, we’ll use the new test runner that’s integrated into the CLI.
+For this, we’ll use the new Test Runner that’s integrated into the CLI.

     sfdx force:testrunner:run --configfile test/test-runner-config.json --jobname master